Ykai-f/wiki_yuekai_fr_BMCU/BMCU/bmcu_branches.md

 Where all versions can use the same motherboard, the **BMCU-C** requires a newer sub-board that uses Hall sensors

 # Current branches of BMCUs
-For now, the most classic TTL version and the 130 motor are still standard.
-However, due to the scarcity of supply (even in China it is starting to be difficult to buy) and the lack of performance of the 130 motor, the author have shifted his development focus to the 370 version.

-~~The author expects to release a printout of the latest version of the 370 in 2 weeks (2 weeks from 25/02/2025)~~ The author's next official release is a steel ball version of the 370, but it's not released yet (updared on 21/03/2025)

-As of now, all BMCUs use the same PCB board, but different versions may require different firmware to be flashed.

 ## Branches of the main structure of BMCU